xuantiep/xdeb-org/content/post/my-new-hi-fi-setup-pi-allo-moode-schiit.md

 I have also set up a couple of [Flic buttons](https://flic.io/) for quick play/pause etc.

-Configure a button to do an "Internet Request" and paste this is for a play/pause button.
+Configure a button to do an "Internet Request" and paste this in for a play/pause button.

 ~~~~
 http://moode.local/command/?cmd=pause